CuckooGraph/CuckooGraph/README.md

 # CuckooGraph
 ## Introduction
- Graph streams play an increasingly important role in various big data applications, but their storage and query are facing challenges because graph streams have the characteristics of large-scale, dynamic updates, and high query complexity.
-Existing graph storage solutions are either too time- and space-inefficient or fail to be error-free.
-This paper proposes a novel error-free storage scheme for graph streams called CuckooGraph.
-It can flexibly adapt to unknown graph streams of any size, while significantly reducing the time for insertion and various query tasks.
-The key techniques of CuckooGraph include Transformation and Blacklist.
+ Graphs play an increasingly important role in various big data applications.
+ However, the performance of graph storage is challenged due to the dynamic update, large scale, and high query complexity of graphs.
+Existing graph storage cannot address the above challenges simultaneously.
+ This paper proposes a novel storage scheme for large-scale dynamic graphs called CuckooGraph.
+ It can be flexibly adapted to unknown graphs of arbitrary size, while significantly reducing the time for insertion and various query tasks.
+The key techniques of CuckooGraph include Transformation and Denylist.
  Transformation makes good use of limited memory space by designing related data structures into a flexible and spatially transformable form to smoothly expand or tighten the memory based on the number of incoming items.
-Blacklist addresses the problem that items may fail to be inserted into the original cuckoo hash table and generate errors, ensuring that CuckooGraph is absolutely error-free and improves efficiency.
-We conduct extensive experiments on large-scale real-world datasets to evaluate the performance of CuckooGraph.
+ Denylist addresses the problem that items may fail to be inserted into the original cuckoo hash table and generate errors, ensuring that CuckooGraph is absolutely error-free and time efficient.
- The results show that, compared with the state-of-the-art, CuckooGraph significantly reduces the query time by about four orders of magnitude on the 1-hop successor and precursor queries.
+ We conduct extensive experiments.
+The results show that CuckooGraph significantly reduces query time by four orders of magnitude on 1-hop successor and precursor queries compared to the state-of-the-art.
 ## About this repository
 * `CuckooGraph` contains the codes of CuckooGraph and the other algorithms.